5 Unforgettable Ways to Experience Castles in Bucks County

 A tile maker at heart, Mercer also built the Moravian Pottery & Tile Works next door to his home.
 Today, it is a "working museum" that produces handmade tiles and mosaics.
 Take a self-guided tour.
 Then, don't forget to take a tile from the gift shop!

-Built in the early 20th century in Bryn Athyn as the home to the (Glenn) Pitcairn family, today the castle serves as a museum of religious art and history.
+Located just outside of Bucks County and built in the early 20th century in Bryn Athyn as the home to the (Glenn) Pitcairn family, today the castle serves as a museum of religious art and history.
 Reserve your sport ahead of time for a Highlights or Family Tour!

 - Moravian Pottery & Tile Works